Student - Graduate

 Rules and Regulations for Maintenance of Public Order on Premises of State-operated Institutions of the State University of New York

-Satisfactory Academic Progress Standards to Retain Eligibility for Federal Title IV Financial Aid - Graduate Level
+Satisfactory Academic Progress Standards to Retain Eligibility for Federal Title IV Financial AID - Graduate Level

 Satisfactory Grades (at the Graduate Level)

-Smoke-free Campus with Minor Exemptions Policy
+Smoke-Free Campus With Minor Exemptions Policy

-State-Established Academic Standards For New York State Financial Aid - Undergraduate and Graduate
+State-Established Academic Standards for New York State Financial Aid - Undergraduate and Graduate

 This policy explains the New York State academic requirements to maintain eligibility for state financial aid programs.

-Student Employment Supervisors' Manual
+Student Employment Supervisor' Manual

-Student Involvement in the Governance of Academic Departments / Programs
+Student Involvement in the Governance of Academic Departments/Programs

-Student Right-To-Know Policy
+Student Right-to-Know Policy